 - If you can't control comparing yourself to others, how about focusing on your similarities with others?

 This self-realization process (getting to know yourself) may help you better understand the underlying issues contributing to your low self-esteem.
-We all have flaws, but these imperfections do not reflect our self-worth or value.
+Everyone has flaws, but these imperfections don't reflect a person's self-worth or value.
 It may also be helpful to ask yourself when you began to have feelings of low self-esteem.
 For example, has there been a particular event or person who sparked these feelings?
 Is this the first time that you have felt this way, or have you always felt this way?
-Finally, have you considered speaking to a counseling professional or with someone you trust?
+Finally, have you considered speaking to a mental health professional or with someone you trust?
 Remember that help is available when you feel that you need it.

 Take care, and be gentle with yourself,Alice!